KeeganKeane/Hotel-Inventory-API/README.md

 # Hotel Inventory API
 ### Overview:

 This project is a Hotel Inventory RESTful API designed to create hotels and associated reservations.
 The user can create a hotel, search for available hotels, search for all hotels within the database, all reservations within the database, make reservations to a specific hotel, delete reservations as well as hotels.
-Necessarry validation is incorporated within the API that prevents illogical operations from occuring such as making an overlapping reservation to a hotel or deleting a hotel that contains reservations.
+Necessary validation is incorporated within the API that prevents illogical operations from occurring such as making an overlapping reservation to a hotel or deleting a hotel that contains reservations.

 The Hotel-Inventory-API follows a standard "User <-> Controller <-> Validator (Only interacts with Controller) <-> Service <-> Repository <-> Database" API schema.
 Where the data flows down from the User to the database and then back to the User.